The Larkfleet Group Modern Slavery Transparency Statement 2019

 We have procedures in place to prevent slavery and human trafficking and we require our suppliers to take positive steps to ensure slavery and human trafficking is not present in their supply chains.
 Our suppliers, employees and contractors have been informed of our position and their duty to report any instances which they encounter.

 Risk assessment and due diligence

-In 2018 we continued to assess our operations and supply chain to, we asked informed our suppliers of their need to report any instances of modern slavery and human trafficking and informed them of the law, our position and actions they must take.
-We have identified that the highest risk to our business and supply chain were where there were migrant, and low-skilled labour.
-Working with primarily subcontractors it was of importance that we also educated our supply chain. workers.
+In 2018 we continued to assess our operations and supply chain.
+We informed our suppliers of their need to report any instances of modern slavery and human trafficking and informed them of the law, our position and actions they must take.
+We have identified that the highest risk to our business and supply chain were where there were migrant and low-skilled labour.
+Working with primarily subcontractors it was of importance that we also educated our supply chain.

 Over the past 12 months, we have: